erizov/Professor/semester_11/lecture_76_platform_engineering/developer_experience/README.md

     Alternatives: Tool-Focused, Process-Focused, Manual Workflows, Developer Portals

 11. **30-second explanation (your own words)**
-    Optimizes the experience of developers using platforms and tools by reducing friction, improving productivity, and providing intuitive interfaces and workflows.

 *Sources: Adapted from standard university textbooks and Wikipedia summaries.*